NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Proposed Method: NTK-Based Decentralized Federated Learning

-From here, each client performs the following operations to evolve its weights. \textbf{First}, compute the local NTK $\mathbf{H}_i^{(k)}$ from the Jacobian tensor $\bm{\mathcal{J}}_i^{(k)}$ using the definition of the NTK
+From here, each client performs the following operations to evolve its weights.
+First, compute the local NTK $\mathbf{H}_i^{(k)}$ from the Jacobian tensor $\bm{\mathcal{J}}_i^{(k)}$ using the definition of NTK:

-Each element of the NTK is a pairwise Frobenius inner product between Jacobian matrices, where the indices {$m$ and $n$} correspond to two different data points. \textbf{Second}, using $\mathbf{H}_i^{(k)}$, the client evolves their weights as follows:
+Each element of the NTK is a pairwise Frobenius inner product between Jacobian matrices, where the indices $m$ and $n$ correspond to the $m$th and $n$th data points, respectively.
+Second, using $\mathbf{H}_i^{(k)}$, the client evolves their weights as follows (see Appendix \ref{appendix:C} for more details):